wiremock-inc/anthropic-mcp-kotlin-sdk/README.md

 - Use standard transports like stdio, SSE, and WebSocket
 - Handle all MCP protocol messages and lifecycle events

+## Samples

+- [kotlin-mcp-server](./samples/kotlin-mcp-server): shows how to set up Kotlin MCP server with different tools and other features.

 ## Installation

 Add the JitPack repository to your build file: